Thank you for your interest in the Annual Midwest Crane Count!

 Crane Count 101

 Your county coordinator will assign you a survey site prior to the count day.
 We recommend that you visit your survey site before the day of the count to identify a safe place to park your car.
-If your survey site is on private property, please contact the landowner prior to the count if you plan on entering the site on foot.
+If your survey site is on private land or public property that is open seasonally, please contact the landowner prior to the count if you plan on entering the site on foot.